You are here

 - An exempt determination does not lessen the investigator's ethical obligations, including the completion of human subjects protections training (PEERRS or equivalent)

-Effective July 19, 2018, the current federally-defined exemption categories for human subjects research and the U-M exemption review process will change, with:
+Proposed for implementation on January 21, 2019, the current federally-defined exemption categories for human subjects research and the U-M exemption review process will change, with:

 - Modification to most existing categories